 While in principle the APA policy of discouraging dual relationships is endorsed, recognition is given to the fact that, given the complexity and diversity of our functions, certain dual relationships between faculty members and students are bound to arise.
-Faculty members and students are therefore urged to be sensitive to and aware of the existence of dual relationships and to enter into these with full awareness of their implications.
+Faculty members and students are therefore urged to be sensitive to and aware of the existence of dual relationships, to enter into these with full awareness of their implications, and to avoid them whenever possible.